 An overview of supplemental services offered by the CAISO RC

-The provisions of this BPM are intended to be consistent with the CAISO Tariff.
-If the provisions of this BPM nevertheless conflict with the CAISO Tariff, the CAISO is bound to operate in accordance with the CAISO Tariff.
-Any provision of the CAISO Tariff that may have been summarized or repeated in this BPM is only to aid understanding.
-Even though every effort will be made by the CAISO to update the information contained in this BPM and to notify RC Customers of changes, it is the responsibility of each RC Customer to ensure that he or she is using the most recent version of this BPM and to comply with all applicable provisions of the CAISO Tariff.
+The provisions of this BPM are intended to be consistent with the CAISO Tariff and RC Operating Procedures described in Section 19.5 of the CAISO Tariff.
+If the provisions of this BPM nevertheless conflict with the CAISO Tariff or the RC Operating Procedures, the CAISO is bound to operate in accordance with the CAISO Tariff and RC Operating Procedures.
+Any provision of the CAISO Tariff or RC Operating Procedures that may have been summarized or repeated in this BPM is only to aid understanding.
+Even though every effort will be made by the CAISO to update the information contained in this BPM and to notify RC Customers of changes, it is the responsibility of each RC Customer to ensure that he or she is using the most recent version of this BPM and to comply with all applicable provisions of the CAISO Tariff and RC Operating Procedures.

-A reference in this BPM to the CAISO Tariff, a given agreement, any other BPM or instrument, is intended to refer to the CAISO Tariff, that agreement, BPM or instrument as modified, amended, supplemented, or restated.
+A reference in this BPM to the CAISO Tariff, a given agreement, RC Operating Procudure, any other BPM or instrument, is intended to refer to the CAISO Tariff, that agreement, RC Operating Procedure, BPM or instrument as modified, amended, supplemented, or restated.

 The captions and headings in this BPM are intended solely to facilitate reference and not to have any bearing on the meaning of any of the terms and conditions of this BPM.